 Coffee plays a significant economic role globally as well as serving as a major source of foreign earnings in many producing countries.
 Produced in about 80 countries, an estimated 125 million people in Latin America, Africa and Asia depend on it for their livelihoods.

 - The first observation is that it is not a system.
-The current situation is of a set of nationally focused collections that are isolated from each other and from external users.
+The current situation is of a set of nationally-focused collections that are isolated from each other and from external users.

-High Priority actions
+High Priority Actions

-Through the global conservation strategy development, six high priority actions have been identified to facilitate the transition from the current ‘system’ to a global conservation system for coffee.
+Through the global conservation strategy development, six high-priority actions have been identified to facilitate the transition from the current ‘system’ to a global conservation system for coffee.

-- Secure stable funding for long-term conservation of the origin plus CATIE collections through the Crop Trust Endowment Fund
+- Secure stable funding for long-term conservation of the origin plus at CATIE collections through the Crop Trust Endowment Fund

 - Upgrade facilities and capacity of origin and user collections